 Park after selling his theatres in Washington State.
 The cost was

-Status: There was an arson fire in 1990.
+Status: In 1990 there was an arson fire in the repurposed theatre.
 The structure was rebuilt but only a wall or two of the original building remains.
 For years it was a Dollar Tree store, until that company's 2024 decision to close about a thousand stores.
 It's now a thrift store called Bridge Thrift.

 The back of the reconstructed building.
 Photo: Bill Counter - July 2025